leesj-dev/classroom-notifier/README.md

 [Download chromedriver](https://chromedriver.chromium.org/downloads) that matches your Chrome version and operating system.
 Add your downloaded chromedriver to the directory where you put the other files.

-/Note: You can delete line No. 81 and edit line No. 88 & 91 to be `driver = uc.Chrome(options=options)` and `driver = uc.Chrome`, respectively, instead of downloading chromedriver manually.
+*Note: You can delete line No. 81 and edit line No. 88 & 91 to be `driver = uc.Chrome(options=options)` and `driver = uc.Chrome`, respectively, instead of downloading chromedriver manually.
-Note that this would lead to downloading chromedriver every time you execute the Python code, and your Chrome browser should be updated to the latest version; therefore this method is **not recommended**/.
+Note that this would lead to downloading chromedriver every time you execute the Python code, and your Chrome browser should be updated to the latest version; therefore this method is **not recommended**.*

 ### 5. Add your configurations to `config.yaml`.
 * `'headless'` is the option to whether enable headless mode or not; type `True` to enable, or `False` to disable.